| a. Authorization. SECNAVINST 1650.35 of 26 January 1981. b. Navy Sea Service Deployment Ribbon Eligibility Requirements. Awarded to officer and

 personnel only, after 1 October 1999, Navy Sea Service Deployment Ribbon (SSDR) qualification does

+not preclude also qualifying for the Overseas Service Ribbon.
 (3) The Navy Sea Service Deployment Ribbon (SSDR) may be awarded retroactively to 15 August

 1974.
 However, only one award may be earned for the period 15